Hiring A Personal Care Assistant: Arranging Your Own Care

 Needs assessments may take place face-to-face, over the phone or over a video call.
 They are free of charge.

-3. Write a job description
+3. Write a Job Description

 Before you start looking for a personal assistant to support you, think about what you would like from them.
 This should include regular tasks and any requirements you may have – for example, does your PA need to have a driving licence, have any specific qualifications or speak a particular language?